NewieVentures/Smart-City-Engagement-Workshop/Admin/README.md

 -----------

 - PC or laptop with a web browser and Arduino (latest version).
   - If using Windows, ensure the CH341SER drivers can be installed for the Xkit.
+Often they can't, so run _SETUP_ inside the _CH341SER_ folder as Adminstrator beforehand.
-Other drivers install automatically.
+  - Other drivers install automatically.
 - USB port.
 - For the WiFi kit, the ability to connect to a WiFi access point is useful.
 Otherwise participants will need to use a smartphone or other device.